 When observing the world I imagine it as an abstract.
 When I create art, visual parallels of my experience occur in my work.

-The structures of my more recent paintings and drawings are reminiscent of analytic cubism, however I don’t start with an object to depict and then look at it from different angles.
+The structures of my more recent paintings are reminiscent of analytic cubism, however I don’t start with an object to depict and then look at it from different angles.
 I begin by drawing an abstract structure.
 Currently my lines are mostly organic and only sometimes straight or angular.
 I try to stay within the boundaries of the picture plane only sometimes allowing the lines to leave the edge.
 When I paint I slowly pull out various shapes in the drawings, sometimes combining two or more to form a new shape.
 When I paint I’m also trying to create different textures for each shape or area with brushstrokes and abstract textures formed by dripping paint and blotting it.
-(In my hybrid traditional/digital prints and photographs these textures reappear).
+(In my hybrid traditional/digital prints these textures reappear).
 I end the painting when it feels right.
 I generally recognize something, an animal, object, or situation.

 I have also been inspired by the recent exhibition Animals in Japanese Art at the Honolulu Museum.
 I like the way animals are depicted as metaphors for human behavior and relationships with the environment.